Anna Dementyeva: 2011

 performances earlier in the year and she could only finish fourth in the all-around with a score of just 55.675.
 In the event finals, she finished fourth in the floor exercise and seventh on the beam.

-2012
+2012–2013

-In 2012, Dementyeva struggled with injuries.
-She was named as an alternate to the Russian Olympic team.
+In 2012 Dementyeva struggled with injuries and therefore did not make the Olympic team.

-2013

-Dementyeva competed at the 2013 Summer Universiade where she contributed scores of 14.250 on uneven bars, 15.300 on balance beam, and 13.550 on floor exercise to the Russian team's first-place finish.
-She also qualified for balance beam finals in first place.
-She finished 7th in beam finals.
+Dementyeva returned to competition in 2013 where she won two medals at the Cottbus World Cup.
+She also competed at the 2013 Summer Universiade where she contributed scores of 14.250 on uneven bars, 15.300 on balance beam, and 13.550 on floor exercise to the Russian team's first-place finish.
+She also qualified for balance beam finals in first place; however she finished fifth during the final.
+During the competition Dementyeva's back pain returned and she retired shortly afterwards.